A native speaker in the same context would be far more likely to use the indefinite article a than the numeral one.

 The audio clip at the top of this post falls between these two pronunciations and sounds rather odd.

 The actual vowel in one depends on the dialect.
 In General American, it’s stressed schwa, wə́n.
-A common BBC-news type pronunciation has the LOT vowel, wɔ́n, rhyming with con and gone.
-Traditional British dictionaries tell you it’s wʌ́n, but this is increasingly old-fashioned.
+Traditional British dictionaries tell you it’s wʌ́n, but a common and equally ‘standard’ alternative has the LOT vowel, wɔ́n, rhyming with gone.